BrianInGermany/mainandwine/schafkopf.md

 - Join the [Whatsapp Group](https://chat.whatsapp.com/LnXB5OXRJIkLFzX3GVtqlL) to see how many people are coming and let us know if you'll join.
 - If we don't assemble a full four players, we also play a one-on-one called 66 ([rules](https://funcardgames.net/sixtysix)).
 - Beginners are welcome, we're happy to teach.
-Do check out the [rule in English](https://funcardgames.net/schafkopf) before you come.
+Do check out the [rules in English](https://funcardgames.net/schafkopf) before you come.

 Some weeks, we play several different nights, but Monday is the standard.